blackflux/lambda-tdd/README.md

 ## Limitations

 - Does currently not play nicely with native modules.
 This is because native modules [can not be invalidated](https://github.com/nodejs/node/issues/5016).

+## Contribution / What's next

+- **Sample Project** - Need to build a simple sample project based on `test/sample` and using the Serverless Framework or SAM definition to make it easier to get started.
+The information all exists, but putting it into a separate project will hopefully help with adoption.